 (4) In appointing the members the Minister is to ensure that —

-(a) they are all persons who have disabilities, or knowledge of, and experience in, matters relevant to people with disabilities;
+(a) they are all persons who have disability, or knowledge of, and experience in, matters relevant to people with disability; and

-(b) they reflect the interests of the entire spectrum of disabilities; and
+(b) they reflect the interests of the entire spectrum of disability; and

+(ca) at least 2 of them have had recent experience as a carer of a person with disability; and

-(c) at least 2 of them have had recent experience in matters relevant to people with disabilities outside the metropolitan region.
+(c) at least 2 of them have had recent experience in matters relevant to people with disability outside the metropolitan region.

 (5) Schedule 5 has effect.

 [Section 22 inserted by No. 57 of 2004 s.
-11(1).]
+11(1); amended by No. 40 of 2012 s.
+7 and 24.]

 23. Council’s functions